My People’s Market Spotlights Local Entrepreneurs of Color

 The Future of My People’s Market

-The first My People’s Market provided a rare opportunity to see so many locally made goods in person, as many of the vendors don’t have brick-and-mortar stores to sell their products.
-The event was so successful, its creators were inspired to hold more iterations of the market (and even more events like it) at least once per year.
+The first My People’s Market provided a rare opportunity to see so many locally made goods in person, as many vendors don’t have brick-and-mortar stores to sell their products.
+The event was so successful that its creators were inspired to hold more iterations of the market (and even more events like it) at least once per year.

 “I love the theme of this event,” said late Portland City Commissioner Nick Fish.
 “To all the people that are chasing a dream and who want to grow a business in Portland, we want to do everything we can to support you … [and] in a city that celebrates small business, we have to do everything we can to help the vendors here be successful.”